 I get magazines and catalogs that I really want to look through, but I don’t always have time.
 These get put into my “When There’s Time” folder.
 There is no rush on the items in this folder.
 They could sit around for a year, and I wouldn’t be missing a deadline.
 It’s sort of an “at your leisure folder”.

-To keep these folders all together, I purchased a hanging wall file to house my three categories. Â I found mine at Homegoods, but here are a few options for you.
-Just click on the image for details.
+To keep these folders all together, I purchased a hanging wall file (similar) to house my three categories.
+I found mine at Homegoods, but there are lots of options out there.

 The trick is to keep up with the system.